 \subsubsection{Joint Analysis with Other Observations}

-Besides weak gravitational lensing, multiple cosmological probes have been employed, such as the CMB radiation, baryon acoustic oscillations (BAO), and SNe Ia.
-The joint analysis and comparison between different probes are powerful tools.
-In particular, comparing the probes bearing different degeneracy direction for the same set of parameters may render the joint likelihood analysis to break the degeneracy between the parameters.
-For instance, Di Valentino et al. \cite{DiValentino2015PhRvD} combined BAO, CMB, Weak Lensing and SNe Ia analysis and extend the constraint of 6 LCDM parameters to 12 parameters by taking into account the sum of neutrino mass, the sum of neutrino species effective number, the dark energy equation of state, etc.
+Besides weak gravitational lensing, multiple cosmological probes have been employed, such as CMB radiation, baryon acoustic oscillations (BAO), and SNe Ia.
+Joint analysis and comparison between different probes are powerful tools, Figure~\ref{fig:wfst_sims_5} shows the joint constraints with the WFST cosmic shear measurements.
+In particular, comparing probes bearing different degeneracy directions for the same set of parameters may cause joint likelihood analysis to break the degeneracy between the parameters.
+For instance, Di Valentino et al. \cite{DiValentino2015PhRvD} combined BAO, CMB, Weak Lensing and SNe Ia analysis and extended the constraint of 6 LCDM parameters to 12 parameters by taking into account the sum of neutrino mass, the sum of neutrino species effective number, the dark energy equation of state, etc.

 The commission of WFST will improve the joint analysis of SNe Ia, weak Lensing, clusters, time-dely and CMB in the northern sky, whereas the spectroscopic catalog from eBOSS and DESI survey will serve as a natural ally of WFST imaging data in relevant cosmological investigations.